ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ```
 You should see two pods running in the cluster.
 One for amd64 and another one for arm64.

 Execute the curl command a few times to see output from both the pods.
-You'll see responses from arm64 and amd64 pods.
+You should see responses from both the arm64 and amd64 pods.

 ```console
 curl -w '\n' http://<external_ip>